All the upcoming Broadway shows in New York

 High Noon

-The 1952 Oscar-winning Western film High Noon will get a Broadway adaptation in 2023.
-It will be the first Western on Broadway in 85 years.
+The 1952 Oscar-winning Western film High Noon has announced plans for a Broadway adaptation.
+It would be the first Western on Broadway in 85 years.
 The plot of High Noon centers on Marshal Will Kane, whose duty to his town is put to the test when a murderer and his gang are rumored to arrive.
 He's tasked with either facing them alone or fleeing with his wife to safety, and both options prove contentious.
 Rather than skipping between moments in time, the events of High Noon on Broadway take place in real time within two hours, just like the film.

 Performances begin: TBD